THE EMPHASIS ON RIGHTEOUS BEHAVIOR

 “By constant use have trained themselves to distinguish good from evil.”
 Does that sound like imputed righteousness to you?
 “Constant use.”
 Are our leaders determined that we remain infants that they do not teach us to distinguish good from evil?

 God leads us in paths of righteousness, according to King David.
 Does that sound like imputed righteousness?
 Does God lead people today in paths of righteousness for His name’s sake?
 Or is He content that they make a profession of belief in Christ, no matter whether they embrace righteous behavior or wicked behavior?

 Is there a “way of righteousness,” a term used by the Apostle Peter?

 Jesus told us to let the light of our righteous behavior shine.
 Can we do that if we are behaving wickedly?

-The very heart of today's Christian teaching is that if we say we believe in Christ we shall go to Heaven when we die.
-Thus the goal of God, which is not Heaven but a Kingdom in which righteous behavior prevails, is thwarted by today's teaching.
+The very heart of today’s Christian teaching is that if say we believe in Christ, we will go to Heaven when we die.
+Thus the goal of God, which is not Heaven but a Kingdom in which righteous behavior prevails, is thwarted by today’s teaching.